 - Computer Science, Electrical Engineering and Information Technology

 - Engineering Design, Production Engineering and Automotive Engineering

 - Computational Design

 - Inorganic Chemistry

-- Institute of Interfacial Process Engineering and Plasma Technology 3
+- Institute of Thermodynamics and Thermal Process Engineering

 Students who are citizens of Australia, Canada, or the United States can enter Germany with their passports.
 A visa is not required for visits up to 90 days.
 Citizens of all other (non-European Union) countries must apply for a student visa (Studentenvisum) at the German Embassy or a German Consulate in their home country prior to departing for Germany.
 They will need to present a letter of admission from the University of Stuttgart which the university will issue after completion of all application formalities.
 Check our visa page for further information.